-I began to reflect on this question after the interview was over and I still can’t say that I understand the ‘why’ of it.
+I began to reflect on this question after the interview was over, and I still can’t say that I understand the ‘why.’
 Is it jealousy?
 Perhaps we don’t want to see others succeed?
-Maybe it’s just a rush to get our own work done under stressed out, short-staffed conditions?
+Maybe it’s just a rush to get our own work done under stressed-out, short-staffed conditions?

 Why am I telling you about hiking?

-Later that afternoon while reflecting on all of the day’s events, I began thinking about how the hike with Richard and working with a new nurse are very similar.
-Like me (when it comes to hiking), a new nurse needs lots of encouragement, support, a little hand-holding and a lot of patience.
-I’ve been on hikes where the others forged ahead, left me behind and didn’t work with me to help build my hiking skills and these hikes were never enjoyable.
-Not only were they not enjoyable, they left me with a feeling of defeat and a want to give it up.
-We’ve all seen nurse preceptors that will forge ahead with their work, never stoping to explain or allow a much slower new nurse an opportunity to attempt a skill or procedure.
-I’ve worked with nurses who will completely ignore questions from a new nurse while forging ahead to get their task completed.
+Later that afternoon, while reflecting on all of the day’s events, I began thinking about how the hike with Richard and working with a new nurse are very similar.
+Like me (when it comes to hiking), a new nurse needs lots of encouragement, support, a little hand-holding, and a lot of patience.
+I’ve been on hikes where the others forged ahead, left me behind, and didn’t work with me to help build my hiking skills, and these hikes were never enjoyable.
+Not only were they not enjoyable, but they also left me with a feeling of defeat and want to give it up.
+We’ve all seen nurse preceptors that will forge ahead with their work, never stopping to explain or allow a much slower new nurse an opportunity to attempt a skill or procedure.
+I’ve worked with nurses who will completely ignore questions from a new nurse while forging ahead to get their tasks completed.

 The lack of camaraderie in nursing is disheartening and embarrassing.
 It pains me to be associated with a career of ‘carers’ who carry a stigma of ‘eating their young.’